Summer Moved On

-"Summer Moved On" is a song by Norwegian band a-ha, released as the group's first single in more than six years.
+"Summer Moved On" is a song by Norwegian synth-pop band a-ha, released as the group's first single after more than six years.
 The lead single from their sixth studio album, Minor Earth Major Sky (2000), the song was released in Europe on 25 March 2000 by WEA and was given a UK release on 22 May 2000.
 It was originally hastily written after a-ha agreed to a one-time reunion at the Nobel Peace Prize concert in 1998.
 The song became a number-one radio hit in much of Europe, including topping the chart in the band's native Norway.
 On the song, Morten Harket achieved the European record for the longest note held in a top-40 pop song; he sustains a chest voice note for 20.2 seconds (eight measures).
 Its music video was directed by Adam Berg and filmed in Spain.

 Critical reception

 The song received positive reviews from music critics.
 A reviewer from Irish Evening Herald described it as a "soaring and powerful ballad".
 Sylvia Patterson from NME wrote, "And now they're back!
 Swoon!
 And they're still REALLY GOOD, if not quite The Revolution.
 Demolition string-quaver quiver-pop-a-ruddy-kimbo as Morten trills 'staaaaay!!!' and a thousand moonbeams dart from black skies of nu-pop baloney on a clifftop everglade under a wind-machine in Rio like 'NSync and all the rest of it never happened.
 Or, if you like, it's a bit James Bond, 'cos they did the James Bond theme tune once, they were that good.
 Sigh."
 In 2025, Classic Pop magazine ranked "Summer Moved On" number 10 in their list of "Top 20 Comeback Singles".